• Skip to primary navigation

 • Seal the jar and place it in a dark place.

-• Let stand for two weeks.
+• Let the infusion steep for two weeks.

 • Strain and fill the cassis in clean bottles.